OpenAADL/ocarina/doc/installation.rst

    versions installed.
 See below explanations on the ADA environment variable if you need to override the default guess.

-.. note:: Ocarina requires at least GCC/FSF 5.2.
-GNAT GPL 2015 cannot
+.. note:: Ocarina requires at least GCC/FSF 5.2 or GNAT GPL 2015.
-   be used as it lacks some Ada 2012 capabilities.

 Optional components: